 - Pickles/chutneys/naan bread/chapattis – or whatever you like to serve with a biryani.

-Add the shredded chicken and rice and stir to coat the chicken and rice in the spices, then add the coconut milk and water and bring to the boil.
+- Add the shredded chicken, rice, salt and pepper.
+Stir to coat the chicken and rice in the spices, then add the coconut milk and water and bring to the boil.

 Pin Leftover Roast Chicken Biryani for later